zgornel/Garamond.jl/docs/src/index.md

 # Introduction

-Garamond is a small, flexible data search engine.
-It can be used both as a Julia package, with search functionality available through API method calls, as well as a standalone search server with search functionality accessible through clients that send queries and receive search results to and from the server.
+Garamond is a small, flexible neural and data search engine.
+It can be used both as a Julia package i.e. search functionality available through API method calls or as a standalone search server i.e. search functionality accessible through clients that communicate with the server.

-Internally, the engine's architecture is that of an ensemble of searchers, each with its own characteristics, whose individual search results can be combined in a variety of ways.
-The searchers can perform either classical search i.e. based on word-statistics or semantic search i.e. based on word embeddings.
-The engine can be provided with custom data loaders, recommendation engines and result rankers.
+Internally, the engine's architecture is that of an ensemble of searchers, with an analytical database as data backend.
+Each searcher has its own characteristics i.e. ways of embedding documents, searching through the vectors and the search results from all searchers can be combined in a variety of ways.
+The engine supports runtime loading and use of custom data loaders, recommendation engines and result rankers.

 ## Installation